 Skin and diet go hand in hand.
 Skin, after all, is an organ, and our body uses it to release toxins.
-So when you are not fueling your body with the right foods it can show up on your skin causing inflammation and acne.
+You might be using safe, natural skincare products like those from Modere, but when you are not fueling your body with the right foods it can show up on your skin causing inflammation and acne.

 I recently had one of the worst breakouts of all time.
 I had been a little stressed out and the fact that I stress out doesn’t help my acne-prone skin.
 I went to my dermatologist who prescribed me oral acne medication.
 I was a little hesitant to take the oral medication since she mentioned that it can cause birth defects if I were to become pregnant.
 That should have been a huge no no but none the less I went on to take it thinking I would be okay.
 The first week my skin broke out even worst than it was… It was dry and itchy and the second week it became even worst the third week I decided to go off the medication because I had read about all the horrible side effects it caused.
 Ultimately, I think it’s about finding a treatment that works for you.
 I spoke to my friend from the UK who has suffered with similar breakouts and she told me that she prefers to use natural remedies like CBD oil to treat her acne.
 If natural remedies interest you, feel free to check out the best cbd oil uk for more information.
 As for me, I wanted to take a holistic approach to clearing my skin and feed my body all the right things… I noticed that I wasn’t eating as healthy as I normally do and decided to make a change to my diet.
 Since processed foods can zap luster from our skin I wanted to make meals that were high in antioxidants, vitamins and minerals so that I would illuminate my skin from within.
 Here are some of the foods that I have been eating to help boost the clarity of my skin.